Nfinger/docs/source/index.html.md

 }
 ```

 Provide uses API keys to allow access to the API.
-If you already have an account on the [Provide console](https://dawn.provide.services/sign-in), you can get a microservice token by simply deploying an application.
+If you already have an account on the [Provide console](https://dawn.provide.services/sign-in), you can get a token by simply deploying an application.
+We recommend you check the status of the service before making requests.

-Provide expects for the API key to be included in all API requests to the server in a header that looks like the following:
+Provide expects for the key to be included in all API requests to the server in a header that looks like the following:

-`Authorization: bearer`
+`Authorization: bearer yoUr-AutH-TOKeN-FrOm-sIgnINg-in`

+The `bearer` authorization header is scoped to an authorized platform user or application.
+This header may contain a sub to further limit scope to a specific token, smart contract, wallet or other entity.

 <aside class="success">
-You will need a Provide ID and Password to receive a token.
+To receive a token, you need the email and password you used to create a Provide account.
 </aside>